pudly/schmopera-hugo/content/articles/arianna-zukerman-youve-got-to-live-your-truth.md

 ---
-title: "Arianna Zukerman: "You've got to live your truth.""
+title: "Arianna Zukerman: &quot;You&#039;ve got to live your truth.&quot;"
 ---

 ## Can you tell us about your musical background, growing up in such a musical family?